thomasstep/thomasstep.github.io/_posts/2020-10-27-why-developers-should-learn-operations.md

 I am a software engineer and I like writing code, but I also understand that my code may or may not work as intended once it is deployed somewhere other than my local machine (that is if I'm not using containers) and how it gets deployed has a lot to do with that.
 Understanding where and how that code operates once it is deployed makes for a better application.
 Isn't that what we all want?

+### How it's possible that anyone can learn operations

 The old (but unfortunately still utilized) way of organizing teams to create a software application is by splitting the project into two main areas of technology, software development, and operations.
 Software development is what I enjoy and ultimately want to spend most of my time doing.